slightlyoff/history_api/app_history.md

 - Provide a reliable system to tie application and UI state to history entries.

-- Continue to support the pattern of allowing the history stack to contain state that is not serialized to the URL.
+- Continue to support the pattern of allowing the history list to contain state that is not serialized to the URL.
 (This is possible with `history.pushState()` today.)

 - Provide events for notifying the application about navigations through the list of history entries, which they can use to synchronize application or UI state.

 - Allow analytics (first- or third-party) to watch for navigations, including gathering timing information about how long they took, without interfering with the rest of the application.

-- Provide a way for an application to reliably navigate through its own history stack.
+- Provide a way for an application to reliably navigate through its own history list.

 - Provide a reasonable layering onto and integration with the existing `window.history` API, in terms of spec primitives and ensuring non-terrible behavior when both are used.